skmllns/ai_proj1/README.md

 Random7.tsp is a sample input file.
 It gives 7 sets of coordinates of points to be visited.

+calcs.py contains the necessary calculations. main_tsp.py is the main file.

 Using more than 10 sets of coordinates is not advised, as the computational complexity of the problem explodes around that point.

 Dependencies: